lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 > Musical staff notation is omitted

 The ones of you who oft assume
-That you alone cna solve this tune,
+That you alone can solve this tune,
 Are likely going to get your due
 And all the rage that will ensue
 While working **on** this simple clue